Adopting A Cocker Spaniel - Pros and Cons?

 • Show him his new bed and his crate if he has one.
 (If he cries during the night, you might like to let him sleep in your bedroom (in his bed) for the first few nights, but try to get him used to sleeping in his own area as soon as possible).

-• Show him the spot in the garden that you've chosen for his toilet and encourage him to do his business (use whatever words you prefer).
-If you do this every hour or so for the first few days, it won't be long before he understands what you want from him.
+• Show him the spot in the garden you've chosen for his toilet and encourage him to do his business (use whatever words you prefer).
+Take him to his toilet area every hour or so for the first few days; it won't be long before he understands what you want from him.

 • Take him for a short walk around the neighbourhood to help him get his bearings and perhaps meet some of the local dogs, but don't go out of your way to do the latter, not just yet.